luapower/luapower-all/nw_keyboard.md

 Keyboards are used differently depending on purpose, which can be text input, navigation, editing, shortcuts and other functions.

-For text input it's a combination of physical layout, logical layout input method, capslock state, numlock state, shift state, key pause and repeat intervals that determines what is being typed.
+For text input what is being typed is determined by a combination of physical layout, logical layout input method, capslock state, numlock state, shift state, key pause and repeat intervals.
 Since all this is very complex and involves various user settings, this is entirely serviced by OS: we just get an event with one or more unicode code points representing what is being typed.